BNasmith/PTForsyth/PTFWorkofChrist.md

 been done.
 Much of our work has been to steal.
 That does not matter if it is done wisely and gratefully.
-When a man gives out a great thought, get it, work it ; it is common property.
+When a man gives out a great thought, get it, work it; it is common property.
 It belongs to the whole world, to be claimed and assimilated by whoever shall find.
 Well, there were two very powerful men in Germany much